 Department of Manufacturing, Mechanical and Electrical Mechanical Engineering Technology

 Rochester Institute of Technology

-The department comprises of three distinct disciplines that offer intense hands-on education in Manufacturing, Mechanical or Electrical Mechanical engineering technology.
-The students from these disciplines graduate as lifelong learners with the ability to adapt, grow and succeed in a highly competitive engineering workplace.
-The intense hands-on education enables graduates to hit the road running the day they graduate, requiring very minimal training in the field.
-Full time placements upon graduation have ranged in the 95% to 98%.
+The department is comprised of three distinct disciplines that offer intense experiential education in Manufacturing, Mechanical or Electrical Mechanical engineering technology.
+The students from these disciplines graduate as engineers with the ability to adapt, grow, and succeed in a highly competitive engineering workplace.
+Full time placements upon graduation have ranged from 95% to 98%.

 The department’s unique curriculum supports engineering education to include manufacturing processes, mechanical design, electrical and mechanical systems integration, product life cycle engineering and management, and conventional and alternative energy systems development.
-The faculty and laboratories that support the three disciplines is under one academic unit, and provide interdisciplinary education that enables students to be successful in today’s global business environment.
+The curriculum also includes cooperative education work experiences which are a hallmark of the RIT education experience.
+Students are introduced to the excitement of engineering in their very first semester with copious laboratory experiences.
+The faculty and laboratories that support the three disciplines are under one academic unit, and provide interdisciplinary education that enables students to be successful in today’s global engineering & manufacturing environment.

-Through the department’s M.S. program offering in Manufacturing and Mechanical Systems Integration, the department is able to provide opportunities for continuing education to many of our students interested in pursuing their graduate education and also support our industry partners with their need for enhancing their workforce.
-This is a multidisciplinary master’s degree offered by the department, in collaboration with the E. Philip Saunders College of Business, and the Kate Gleason College of Engineering.
-This program is designed for individuals who wish to achieve competency in the effective integration of the computing, manufacturing, design, quality, and management functions in any manufacturing enterprise.
+Through the department’s Master of Science (M.S.) program offering in Manufacturing and Mechanical Systems Integration, the department is able to provide opportunities for continuing education to many of our students interested in pursuing their graduate education and also support our industry partners with their need for enhancing their workforce.
+This program is designed for individuals who wish to achieve competency in the effective integration of the computing, manufacturing, design, quality, and management functions in any manufacturing or engineering enterprise.

 Thank you for visiting our website.
 Please do not hesitate to contact us should you have any questions.